DanielSmith/ThereThenThat_2017/README.md

 Once the client and server sides are running, you will see a mostly empty page at http://localhost:8080/

 Create a collection by clicking in any of the text fields up at the top of the page: Location, Time, or Tags.
 You can change any of the fields, and then press the "Create" button to create a collection.
-From that point, you are taken to your new collection (which will be empty).
+From that point, you are taken to your new collection +(which will be empty).
 You can now add links or media to that collection: